roman-milk/roman-milk.github.io/frank-and.md

+===

- ****** Frank and Mary Beth ****** byJust_Plain_Bob© "Damn it Ralph; I love you.
+"Damn it Ralph; I love you.
 I always have and I've done my absolute best for twenty-four years to prove it to you.
 I know you loved me and I know that you can't just turn love off like a light switch.
 Don't let a silly little fling kill off twenty-four damned good years.

  "Go and have a fling of your own.
 You said you intend to bed Amber so go do it.
 Call Alice and see if she wants to get even with Mike by fucking your socks off.
 We were good together Ralph.
 Please don't let it end."